 Travel plans may be impacted at short notice.
 You should avoid all demonstrations, and do not try to pass through blockades.
 You should follow the advice of local authorities and your tour operator or airline, monitor local and social media or contact the British Embassy, Guatemala for local updates.

 The Honduran Constitution prohibits political activities by foreigners.
 If you take part in demonstrations you may be detained and/or deported.

-There’s no British Embassy in Honduras.
-If you need consular assistance, you should contact the British Embassy in Guatemala City, or one of our two Honorary Consuls in Honduras:
+There is no British Embassy in Honduras.
+Consular support may be limited in Honduras, with the exception of Tegucigalpa and severely limited in more remote areas.
+If you need consular assistance, you should contact the British Embassy in Guatemala City, or Honorary Consul in Tegucigalpa.

 Consular Section, British Embassy, Guatemala City: Telephone: +(502) 2380 7300; Email: email@example.com

 There are severe penalties for drug trafficking (15 to 20 years in prison and a very large fine) and drug use (from three to nine months in a rehabilitation centre).
 Honduran prisons are overcrowded and violent.

 Homosexuality is not illegal, although currently there are no provisions in Honduran legislation guaranteeing freedom from discrimination on the grounds of sexual orientation.
 There is no recognition of same-sex marriage in Honduras.
 Local people are largely tolerant of individuals’ personal lifestyles and small displays of affection between same-sex couples are accepted.
 There is a more conservative attitude outside Tegucigalpa City and public displays of affection by same-sex couples are not recommended.
 See our information and advice page for the LGBT community before you travel.